Educational technology: History

 In 2020, due to the COVID-19 pandemic, many schools across the world were forced to close, which left more and more grade-school students participating in online learning, and university-level students enrolling in online courses to enforce distance learning.
 Organizations such as Unesco have enlisted educational technology solutions to help schools facilitate distance education.
 The pandemic's extended lockdowns and focus on distance learning has attracted record-breaking amounts of venture capital to the ed-tech sector.
 In 2020, in the United States alone, ed-tech startups raised $1.78 billion in venture capital spanning 265 deals, compared to $1.32 billion in 2019.

 Theory

-Various pedagogical perspectives or learning theories may be considered in designing and interacting with educational technology.
-E-learning theory examines these approaches.
-These theoretical perspectives are grouped into three main theoretical schools or philosophical frameworks: behaviorism, cognitivism, and constructivism.

 Behaviorism

 This theoretical framework was developed in the early 20th century based on animal learning experiments by Ivan Pavlov, Edward Thorndike, Edward C. Tolman, Clark L. Hull, and B.F.
 Skinner.
 Many psychologists used these results to develop theories of human learning, but modern educators generally see behaviorism as one aspect of a holistic synthesis.
 Teaching in behaviorism has been linked to training, emphasizing animal learning experiments.
 Since behaviorism consists of the view of teaching people how to do something with rewards and punishments, it is related to training people.

 B.F.
 Skinner wrote extensively on improvements in teaching based on his functional analysis of verbal behavior and wrote "The Technology of Teaching", an attempt to dispel the myths underlying contemporary education as well as promote his system he called programmed instruction.
 Ogden Lindsley developed a learning system, named Celeration, which was based on behavior analysis but substantially differed from Keller's and Skinner's models.